veselov/gitlab-nginx-auth/README.md

 # can be unset, in which case the log is printed to stdout.
 log: gitlab-nginx.log

+# Specify the page size used for making requests to GitLab (to get the users'
+# group list.
+Default is 40.
+Too large of a page size may strain the request,
+# and too small will lead to large number of requests needed to verify the
+# identity
+# page-size: 40

+# the presence of this object configures and enables service providing
+# signed object containing basic user information and list of the groups
+# the user is a member of.
+sign-user-info:
+  # either private-key or shared-key property must be specified.
+  # private-key must point to a PKCS#1 PEM encoded file containing private
+  # key that will be used to sign the authentication data.
+The key must
+  # either an elliptic key or an RSA key, depending on the algorithm used.
+  private-key: key.pem
+  # if algorithm uses a symmetric key, that symmetric key must be provided
+  # here in the hexadecimal format.
+  shared-key: 01ba4719c80b6fe911b091a7c05124b64eeece964e09c058ef8f9805daca546b
+  # algorithm to use for signing.
+The following algorithms are supported:
+  # EdDSA, ES256, ES384, ES512, RS256, RS384, RS512, PS256, PS384, PS512
+  # HS256, HS384, HS512
+  # See https://tools.ietf.org/html/rfc7515 for more information on the
+  # algorithms.
+  algorithm: ES256
+  # the name of the header (default x-signed_auth) that the signed authentication
+  # data is returned in.
+The data is the compact serialization of the
+  # JWS object containing the JSON serialized object of user information.
+  header-name: x-signed_auth
 ```

 ## Authentication Process Overview